Keritial/Keritial/README.md

 ## Keritial

 Hi, I'm Keritial (formerly called O7I2).
-A beginner on programming.

-Currently learning TypeScript ~~and Google and StackOverflow -oriented Programming~~.
+A junior developer.

 Hmmm...
 What can I say..?
 Hey there?

+### Interest

+Learning Rust and Web.

+I play Minecraft and Arknights.

 ### Contact me